JayDen20010817/MV-BART/README.md

 ![image](introduction.png)
  <br />
-For obtaining the data for the framework,  please follow the steps:
+For obtaining the data for the MV-BART,  please follow the steps:

 Detailed steps:
 1. First install the dependencies mentioned in the dependencies.txt.